William Lee (1831 ship): Career

-In late 1837 William Lee took a cargo that included cotton from New Orleans and sailed for St Petersburh.
+In late 1837, William Lee took a cargo that included cotton from New Orleans and sailed for St Petersburg.
 She stopped at Elsinore where the Danish authorities insisted that the cotton go into quarantine for 40 days.
 The Danish Customs had received notice that yellow fever had broken out in New Orleans.
 Captain Shepherd presented documents that showed that the cotton had left New Orleans months before the notice, and that it had passed through Liverpool without incident.
 He left the cotton with Customs, which pocketed a fee of £1000 for the expense of holding it, and proceeded on to Petersburg.
 A vessel flying the Russian flag that also was carrying cotton from the same shipment from New Orleans was permitted to proceed.
 The newspaper report suggested that the difference in treatment was due to there being a Russian representative on the Danish customs board.

 The opening in 1836 of the Hull Flax and Cotton Mill subsequently led her owners to send William Lee on several voyages to Calcutta.
+However, Joseph Rylands, the manager of Hull Flax and Cotton Mill, developed an associated fleet of sailing ships.